The Glory of Clementina

 The Glory of Clementina is a 1922 American silent drama film directed by Emile Chautard and starring Pauline Frederick, Edward Martindel and George Cowl.
+It was the film debut of vaudeville star Louise Dresser.
 It is based on the 1911 novel The Glory of Clementina Wing by British author William John Locke.
-It is now considered a lost film.
 It had previously been adapted into a 1915 short film of the same title.